binli2020/aws-bootcamp-cruddur-2023/journal/w3/codespace.md

 		},
 	```

-* Use `postCreateCommand` to run command when codespace container is up, i.e. `npm install`
+* Use `postCreateCommand` to run commands when a codespace container is up, i.e. `npm install`

 	```json
 	"postCreateCommand": "cd frontend-react-js; npm install",